voxpupuli/voxpupuli.github.io/_docs/releasing_version.md

 git push --set-upstream local release-v1.2.3
 ```

+The person who does the merge is expected to do the release below.

 ## Doing the release

 *Please note that in order to execute this rake task you must be in the __Collaborators__ group on GitHub for the module in question.*